 The Seven Major Dog Group – In-Depth

 From guarding livestock to service dogs, working dogs tend to be smart and tough.
 They can be trained to perform most tasks and are easy to get along with.
-Their ability to stay active and their strong nature also makes them a good pet to welcome to your house.
+Their ability to stay active and their strong nature also make them a good pet to welcome to your house.

 Examples of working group dogs include Huskies, Alaskan Malamutes, Great Danes, Bullmastiffs, Newfoundlands, Samoyeds, German Pinschers, Rottweilers, Saint Bernards, Anatolian Shepherds, Neapolitan Mastiffs, Great Pyrenees, Giant Schnauzer, Akitas, Portuguese Water Dogs, and more.